Alps - Day 12 : The worst cycling day ever

 Fortunately we had waterproof pants

 After 45 minutes we continued through the rain.
-It would be flat and hopefully the weather would get better, as we were moving to a lower elevation.
+It would be flat and hopefully the weather would improve, as we were moving to a lower elevation.
 There again was no mountain on the map, but there was one in real life.
-We were climbing for two hours.
+We climbed for two hours.
 First it rained normally, then it got worse.
 As soon as we would stop cycling we got freezingly cold.
-The trousers we wore underneath our rain-pants had gotten drenched, just like everything else.
-Just when it seemed like it couldn't get any worse it started to rain even harder.
-Because we usually only take photos of the nice parts, we now took a few of our 'less-nice' moments.
+The trousers we wore underneath our rain pants had gotten drenched, just like everything else.
+Just when it seemed like it couldn't get any worse, it started raining even harder.
+Because we usually only take photos of the enjoyable parts, we now took a few of our 'less-nice' moments.

 The water was forming a river on the road

 Without rain this climb would have been tough, now we had to cycle for two hours through the cold and rain as well.
 It was so cold that we didn't want to stop to take nice pictures.
 A quick photo and we continued.